albertofelipe/order-ecosystem/README.md

-# Projeto web services com Spring Boot e JPA / Hibernate
+## Web services project with Spring Boot and JPA / Hibernate

-# Sobre o projeto
+### About the project

-Construção de uma API Rest construída durante o curso de Java organizado pela [DevSuperior](https://devsuperior.com "Site da DevSuperior").
+- Construction of a API Rest builded during the course of Java and SpringBoot ecosystem organized by [DevSuperior](https://devsuperior.com "Site da DevSuperior").

-A aplicação consiste em implementar um modelo de domínio completo aplicando as melhores práticas, bem como tecnologias atuais de desenvolvimento.
+- The application consists of implementing a complete domain model, using current development technologies.

-## Modelo conceitual
+### Conceptual model

 ![image006](https://user-images.githubusercontent.com/96255866/236265478-441f75fa-8798-4f1a-814f-da4af7b3b44d.gif)

-# Tecnologias utilizadas
+## Technologies used

 - Java
 - Spring Boot